raiskumar/udacity-ml-problems/capstone-advanced-ml/capstone_report_final.md

 _(approx. 3-5 pages)_

 ### Data Preprocessing
+Text contain lot of noise or un-important content.
+In current problem as well, not all features will be equally important.
+I have used below techniques to preprocess the dataset.

+#### Remove special chars
+Punctuation, numbers and special characters are not going to add any value in sentiment analysis, so will remove all such characters.
+Also, the data is generated from an online platform so it might have some HTML tags as well; will get rid of them as well.

+#### Remove stop words
+Words like and, the, it etc known as *Stop Words* also don't carry any meaningful information so; will remove all stop words from the reviews.
+Plan to use Python's **NLTK** library to get list of English Stop words.

+#### Stemmerize
+Not all unique words are different.
+Take example of love and loves; both are same but if treated differently it will un-necessarily increase the vocab.

+---
+Also convert all chars to lower case.
 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_